 A borrower must choose a property that is located in an area that is designated by the USDA as eligible.
 This means that not every location will qualify for this type of loan because it is open to rural areas.
 As a rule of thumb, an area with a population of less than 20,000 should qualify with rare exceptions.
 If you would like to know what areas qualify exactly, a USDA Eligibility Map can help you understand where you can finance a house with this loan.

 This loan might sound like a good deal to purchase an investment property, but it is not quite possible.
-USDA loans have a clear requirement stating that the property must be used as a primary residence.
+USDA loans New York have a clear requirement stating that the property must be used as a primary residence.
 So a borrower must live there for a certain period and use it as a primary residence.
 Any other use of this property, such as a secondary residence, a summer house, or an investment property, is considered a fraud and can be heavily penalized.

-There are three programs available by the US Department of Agriculture, and they all fall under the umbrella of USDA loans.
+There are three programs available by the US Department of Agriculture, and they all fall under the umbrella of USDA mortgage loan.
 The first two loan programs are used to issue a mortgage loan for purchasing a property while the other is used to help the borrowers to repair and improve their existing house.
 Depending on the program, the eligibility criteria and the cost of the loan may change.

 This program is the most basic and straightforward way to receive a loan directly from the US Department of Agriculture.
 In this program allows the loans to be issued directly by the USDA while other programs may require lenders.
 Such as banks and credit unions, to be involved.
 This program allows USDA officials to look at the borrower’s situation directly case by case.
 Because of that, it is often possible to adjust the household income by deducting childcare and medical expenses.

-This program allows lenders to issue USDA loans that are then insured by the US Department of Agriculture.
+This program allows lenders to issue USDA loans NY that are then insured by the US Department of Agriculture.
 The process of getting the loan through this program is similar to receiving a conventional loan with the exception that not every lender issued USDA loans.
 You may have to do some research about what lenders provide USDA loans.
 But it should not be too difficult as many lenders are providing this service across the country.

 Unlike the two programs described above, a Home Improvement Loan is not issued to purchase a house.
 Instead, it is issued to renovate and improve the existing house.
 It is also for low-income households to improve their house and for elderly people that need to remove safety and health hazards that might be present on their property.
 To qualify for this loan, a household’s adjusted income must be less than 50% of the median income in the area a property is located.
 In addition to that, the maximum home improvement loan amount is $20,000 with a maximum loan grant of $7,500.